UniSymNet: A Unified Symbolic Network Guided by Transformer: Description of the Testing Data

 \subsection{SRBench}

-In SRBench, most equations have an input dimension \( 2 \leq d \leq 10 \), covering two datasets in total: Feynman and Strogatz.
-The Feynman dataset comprises a total of 119 equations sourced from Feynman Lectures\citep{udrescu2020ai} on Physics database series.
+The SRBench benchmarks consist of two datasets, Feynman and Strogatz, each defined by equations with input dimensions ranging from 2 to 10 (\( 2 \leq d \leq 10 \)).
+The Feynman dataset comprises a total of 119 equations sourced from Feynman Lectures\citep{udrescu2020ai} on the Physics database series.
 The Strogatz dataset contains 14 SR problems sourced from the ODE-Strogatz database.